 This type of lending product is called a home equity line of credit (HELOC).
 It’s an option for anyone who needs an ongoing line of credit but doesn’t want to rely on a credit card or the high interest rates that come with it.

 But this strategy has some downsides, so it’s important to go about it the right way.
 Let’s look at how to take out a HELOC on an investment property, as well as the pros and cons of that decision.
 It’s important to note that Rocket Mortgage® does not offer HELOCs.

 If you need to borrow money to cover a financial emergency or finance a one-time purchase, you can go about this in two ways.
 One is to take out a personal loan and receive a one-time lump-sum payout.

 Or you can take out a line of credit, where you’re allowed to borrow up to a maximum loan amount, and you can take the money as you need it.
 This flexibility can help anyone who doesn’t know exactly how much money they’ll need to borrow.

 A HELOC is a revolving line of credit, and once you’re approved, you’ll enter into an initial draw period.
 During this time, you can withdraw money as needed, and you’ll make minimum payments to cover the cost of interest.
 The draw period typically lasts 5 – 10 years, though this will depend on your lender.

-Once the draw period is over, you’ll enter into the repayment period.
-During this time, you’ll pay back both the interest and the money owed.
+Once the draw period ends, you’ll enter into the repayment period during which you’ll pay back both the interest and the money owed.